miloszKacki/RPN-calculator/README.md

 ## Some info

-This is an early project - code is in polish, sorry :(.
+This is an early project of mine - code is in polish, sorry :(.

-The project was written as a part of Algorithms and data structures class.
+The project was written as an assignment for Algorithms and data structures class.